 Date published: 07 October 2022 by Digital Team

-A mum from Stockport, whose daughter was diagnosed with quadriplegic cerebral palsy at just six months old, is backing new survey results from Rainbow Trust Children’s Charity showing the increased pressures on families caring for a life-threatened or terminally ill child during the current cost-of-living crisis.
+A mum from Camden, whose son was diagnosed with a serious heart condition whilst she was pregnant, is backing new survey results from Rainbow Trust Children’s Charity showing the increased pressures on families caring for a life-threatened or terminally ill child during the current cost-of-living crisis.

 In figures released this week from the latest survey of families it supports*, Rainbow Trust found that over 90% of respondents said their financial situation is now worse due to the cost-of-living increase, with 32% saying they are now much worse off.
 Almost 74% of families said this negative financial impact is greater due to having a seriously ill child.

 It is clear from the survey results that caring for a seriously ill child whilst the cost-of-living continues to rise, exacerbates an already difficult situation for families.
 Almost two thirds (62.5%) of families said the cost-of-living crisis means there is less money for essentials like food, 61% say the rise in the cost of travelling to hospital is impacting them negatively and almost 20% say running life-saving equipment at home essential for their child’s illness is also affecting their finances.

 Donna whose son Romeo, aged four, requires care 24 hours a day, is feeling the immense financial pressure right now.